axel-springer-kugawana/iwb_serenity/docs/css/layout/grid.md

 Just like columns modifiers, the push and pull modifiers are prefixed by the breakpoint from which they are active.

-In the following example, the left columns is pushed 3 step to the right on desktop and larger:
+In the following example, the left columns is pushed 3 steps to the right on desktop and larger:

 <div class="sd-example">
     <div class="grid">